-We all have different types of friends, from the friends we like to laze around with to the friends we know are down for an adventure at any time.
-There’s nothing better than experiencing a great city with even greater friends.
-Take a road trip together to Baton Rouge and no matter what type your friend group falls under, have the best time ever.
+From the friends we like to laze around with to the friends who are always down for an adventure, we all have different types of friends.
+The only thing better than a great group of friends is experiencing a new city with them!
+Take a trip together to Baton Rouge because no matter what type of friend group yours falls under, you're sure to have the best time ever.

-L’Auberge Casino - Whether your game’s Black Jack, Roulette, or you simply get excitement from the pulling of a slot machine, L’Auberge is one of Baton Rouge’s hottest casinos.
-Take some time off the gambling floor for your friends group to treat yourselves to a fancy dinner at 18 Steak with prime cuts of beef and perfectly paired wine, or to enjoy the live music coming from the Edge Bar.
+L’Auberge Casino - Whether your game is blackjack, roulette, or you simply get excitement from the pulling of a slot machine, L’Auberge is one of Baton Rouge’s hottest casinos.
+Take some time off the gambling floor for your friends' group to treat yourselves to a fancy dinner at 18 Steak with prime cuts of beef and perfectly paired wine, or to enjoy the live music coming from the Edge Bar.
 More casinos>

 If a perfect day spent with friends to you is one around a table with great food, your taste buds will rejoice in Baton Rouge.
-Recently named “One of the Best Foodie Cities for Groups,” Baton Rouge has seen an abundance of new restaurant concepts open that have locals and visitors alike going wild.
+Named “One of the Best Foodie Cities for Groups,” Baton Rouge has an abundance of new restaurant concepts that have locals and visitors alike going wild.

-Brunch it up - Baton Rouge does breakfast right.
-Classic local brunch hotspots include Mason’s, The Ruby Slipper, Another Broken Egg, the infamous Louie’s Café and more.
-Try an accompanying Bloody Mary, done best in the south, or a refreshing frozen Rose, “Frose,” or frozen mimosa as a way to keep cool when brunching on a patio in Louisiana.
+Brunch it up - If there's one thing we know how to do in Baton Rouge, it's brunch.
+Classic local hotspots for this mid-morning meal include Mason’s Grill, Leola's Café & Coffee House, Frank's Restaurant, Louie’s Café and more.
+Try an accompanying Bloody Mary, done best in the south, or a refreshing mimosa as a way to keep cool when brunching on a patio in Louisiana.

 Cajun and Creole Flair - Your friends can’t visit Baton Rouge without tasting what we’re all about – Cajun and Creole cuisine!
-Locals love authentic Louisiana restaurants like Parrain’s Seafood, Sammy’s, Beausoleil, Walk-On’s, and Louisiana Lagniappe.
-If you want to try poboys that have received the stamp of approval from former presidents, head to the famous Poor Boy Lloyd’s.
-For a fresh twist away from the traditional fried seafood, grab a table at Eliza Restaurant and Bar or the new Cecelia’s Creole Bistro downtown.
+Locals love authentic Louisiana restaurants like Parrain’s Seafood, Sammy’s, Beausoleil, and Louisiana Lagniappe.
+If you want to try po'boys that have received the stamp of approval from former presidents, head to the famous Poor Boy Lloyd’s.
+For a fresh twist away from the traditional fried seafood, grab a table at Eliza Restaurant & Bar or Cecelia’s Creole Bistro downtown.

-If you’ve got a rowdy crowd, let loose enjoying the nightlife of Baton Rouge.
+Here for a good time?
+Let loose enjoying the nightlife of Baton Rouge!
 If your friends don’t like to stay at one place, check out areas of Baton Rouge with many bars and clubs grouped together, including Third Street and Tigerland.

 Third Street - Historic Third Street in Downtown Baton Rouge draws crowds every night due to the walkability between its many bars, late-night restaurants and clubs.
-Venture between Bengal Tap Room for craft beer options and bar bites, Blend Wine Bar if your friends enjoy an upscale environment, Huey’s for a round of pool, City Bar or 1913 Niteclub for dancing, Boudreaux & Thibodeaux’s for live music and occasional Cajun dancing, Happy’s Irish Pub for great bartenders and more.
+Venture between Bengal Tap Room for craft beer options and bar bites, Blend Wine Bar for an upscale environment, The Main Lobby for craft cocktail and rooftop vibes, Boudreaux & Thibodeaux’s for live music and occasional Cajun dancing, Happy’s Irish Pub for great bartenders and more.

 For the group who enjoys a little friendly competition and participating in sports or other activities together, Baton Rouge is full of this type of adventure.

-LSU Lakes - The University Lakes are a hub of water activities in Baton Rouge.
-Rent a kayak and paddle with friends, get a group together for sunset yoga atop paddle boards, jog around the lakes or exercise on the standing fitness equipment there.
+LSU Lakes - The University Lakes provide a hub of water activities in Baton Rouge.
+Rent a kayak and paddle with friends, get a group together for sunset yoga atop paddleboards, jog around the lakes or exercise on the standing fitness equipment there.

 South Louisiana’s foliage and wildlife is like no other region.
 Take in the beauty of Baton Rouge with your friends by enjoying a walk through a nature facility or discovering the wildlife unique to this area in their natural habitat.

 Take a Hike - The abundance of parks throughout Baton Rouge allow for friends to explore nature on foot and spend time outside, either off the beaten path or on smoothly-paved paths.
-Those looking for primitive hiking trails in Baton Rouge can find them at BREC parks such as Frenchtown Road Conservative Area, Hooper Road Park and Comite River Park. http://www.brec.org/index.cfm/page/TrailsAndTracks
+Those looking for primitive hiking trails in Baton Rouge can find them at BREC parks such as Frenchtown Road Conservative Area, Hooper Road Park and Comite River Park.

 If your favorite thing to do with your friends is nothing, spend some downtime together relaxing and rejuvenating in Baton Rouge.

-Relaxation Classes - Find a yoga or other medication-focused class to attend with your friends.
+Relaxation Classes - Find a yoga or other meditation-focused class to attend with your friends.

 If you believe you don’t truly know a city until you know its past, Baton Rouge’s 300 years of history will satisfy all history-buff friends.
 Travel back in time by checking out centuries-old buildings, landmark churches, political epicenters, and plantation tours.